bokkypoobah/DaoCasinoTokenSaleContractAudit/README.md

 This report is a self-audit of the DaoCasinoToken contract.

-Darryl Morris also provides an independent [audit](DarrylMorris-Audit2-DaoCasinoICO.md) of the DaoCasinoToken contract.
+Darryl Morris also provided an independent [audit](DarrylMorris-Audit2-DaoCasinoICO.md) of the DaoCasinoToken contract.

 <br />